NASA's new moon probe settles into lunar orbit

 The timing was not ideal.
 The ongoing partial shutdown of the U.S. government has sidelined about 97 percent of the NASA’s 18,000 employees.

-But among those still on the job were LADEE’s flight controllers, who managed the difficult maneuver, said deputy project scientist Greg Delory, with NASA’s Ames Research Center in Moffett Field, California.
+But among those still on the job were LADEE’s flight controllers, who monitored the do-or-die maneuver, said deputy project scientist Greg Delory, with NASA’s Ames Research Center in Moffett Field, California.

-Over the next two weeks, LADEE will tweak its orbit so that it ends up about 155 miles (250 km) above the lunar surface, an ideal vantage point for studying the gases surrounding the moon and search for electrically charged dust rising from the ground.

 The government furlough also was not expected to impact a LADEE laser communications demonstration slated for later this month, Delory said.

-Note: (This story has been corrected to show that the flight controllers monitored but did not manage maneuver, in the fifth paragraph)